protontypes/open-sustainable-technology/README.md

 - [IPCC-WG1-Code](https://github.com/IPCC-WG1) - Code and Data of the Physical Science Basis Working Group (WG1) as part of Intergovernmental Panel on Climate Change (IPCC).
 - [gecevar](https://github.com/ghislainv/gecevar) - Contains functions for downloading climate and environmental data from open and free online datasets for any region of the world.
 - [weatherOz](https://github.com/DPIRD-FSI/weatherOz) - Aims to facilitate access and download weather and climate data for Australia from Australian data sources.
+- [Climate Data Rescue](https://github.com/open-data-rescue/climate-data-rescue) - This application seeks to aid in the digitization of paper records through the crowd-sourced transcription of scanned image files, particularly documents ill-suited for Optical Character Recognition.

 ### Meteorological Observation and Forecast